Teaching Approach and FAQ

 My studio is not competition-based.
 My focus is to help students develop well-rounded musical skills that will allow them to play a wide variety of music, both for their own enjoyment and also to be able to play in the community.

-Students who wish to enter many competitions and study in a highly-competitive atmosphere would be best served by another music studio.
+Students who wish to enter competitions and study in a highly-competitive atmosphere would be best served by another music studio.

 What kind of instrument do I need?